Hair Professional (L2) Standard

 Learners may need to purchase uniform and/or equipment depending on the employer.

-In this Apprenticeship you will be working on average 30 hours per week and this will includes Saturdays and some evenings.
+You will be working on average 30 hours per week including evening and Saturdays.
 You will also spend a lot of time on your feet and it is important that you always look smart.
 The salary for hairdressers can range from £8,000 to as much as £30,000 per year.
+Apprentices are also expected to buy their own hairdressing kit at the start of the course which can cost on average £130.

-• Earn a wage – the national minimum wage for apprentices is £3.90 an hour, although many Apprentices earn more than this
+• Earn a wage – the national minimum wage for Apprentices is £4.15 an hour, although many Apprentices earn more than this

 • Get paid holidays